Flooding pummels Yellowstone region, leaves many stranded

 Cory Mottice, a meteorologist with the National Weather Service in Billings, Montana, said rain is not in the immediate forecast, and cooler temperatures will lessen the snowmelt in coming days.

-“This is flooding that we’ve just never seen in our lifetimes before,” Mottice said.
+“This is flooding that we’ve just never seen in our lifetimes,” Mottice said.

 The Yellowstone River at Corwin Springs crested at 13.88 feet (4.2 meters) Monday, higher than the previous record of 11.5 feet (3.5 meters) set in 1918, according the the National Weather Service.